tumaer/SciML/lecture/cc-1-2-gmm-mcmc.md

 # GMM and MC

-This lesson first recaps on Probability Theory and then introduces Gaussian Mixture Models (GMM) and Markov chain Monta Carlo (MCMC).
+This lesson first recaps on Probability Theory and then introduces Gaussian Mixture Models (GMM) and Markov chain Monte Carlo (MCMC).

 ## Probability Theory